Team Building using Lego

 Introduce the objectives of the activity and how to get the most out of it and enjoy it too.

-(I might propose listening, trying things and not taking it too seriously and ask them if they have anything they want to add.)
+(I might propose listening, trying things, and not taking it too seriously and ask them if they have anything they want to add.)

-Brief discussion, what do people do when they work effectively together?
+Brief discussion: What do people do when they work effectively together?

-Introduce the practical exercise.
 Groups of four to six people each build a Lego tower.
 It is a mini-project.
-Each group has the same number and type of “bricks” they have up to 20 minutes to build the tower and make a profit by doing so.
+Each group has the same number and type of “bricks”.
+They have up to 20 minutes to build the tower and make a profit.

 The “profit” is calculated as follows.
-Profit in pounds/dollars/euros = height of tower in cm multiplied by 3, minus planning time in minutes multiplied by 2, minus construction time in minutes multiplied by 5, minus 50 pence (of pound), 50 cents (of a dollar), 50 cents (of a euro) per brick!
-When you are planning you can look at and handle the “bricks” but not put them together!
+Profit in pounds/dollars/euros = height of tower in cm multiplied by 3, minus planning time in minutes multiplied by 2, minus construction time in minutes multiplied by 5, minus 50 pence (of a pound), 50 cents (of a dollar), 50 cents (of a euro) per brick!
+When you are planning, you can look at and handle the “bricks” but not put them together!
 The tower must stand by itself for a minute.

-(My wife and I have tried this and it is possible to build a very respectable tower reasonably quickly and make a profit.)
+(My wife and I have tried this, and it is possible to build a very respectable tower reasonably quickly and make a profit.)

 Do the exercise and calculate the “profits”.

-Review the learning from the exercise in each group.
-People could refer to the list they created at the beginning of the exercise and see how they did against the things they thought were important for people to work effectively together.
-One person in each group could make sure everyone has time to speak while everyone else just listens.
+People could refer to the list they created at the beginning of the exercise to see how they did against what they thought were important for people to work effectively together.
+One person in each group makes sure everyone has time to speak while the others listen.

-Repeat the tower building exercise, as before.
+Repeat the tower-building exercise as before.
 Calculate the “profits”.

 (You might consider splitting groups and forming new ones to maximise the opportunity for team building across a department)